cloudsimplus/cloudsimplus-examples/README.md

 ## 1. Project Requirements

 CloudSim Plus Examples is a Java 17 project that uses maven for build and dependency management.
-To build and run the project, you need JDK 17+ installed and an updated version of maven (such as 3.8.6+).
-Maven is already installed on your IDE.
-Unless it's out-of-date or you want to build the project from the command line, you need to install maven into your operating system.
+To build and run the project, you need JDK 17+ installed.

 All project dependencies are download automatically by maven (including CloudSim Plus jars).